 Responsibility for work

 Mrs Sumita Pandya is a Partner and Head of Private Client.
 She will deal with the day to day running of your matters.
 If she is unavailable, please speak to her secretary who will take a message if she is unable to help you herself.
 Sumita is the head of our team and has over 20 years experience as a qualified solicitor in private client work, specialising in wills, probate, estate administration, and powers of attorney.
-She has helped thousands of families and individuals and has dealt with various complex estate matters, both high value work and with more modest estates.
+She has helped many families and individuals and has dealt with various complex estate matters, both high value work and with more modest estates.
 She qualified as a solicitor in 1997 after gaining her LLB (Hons) Law Degree.
 She completed her training contract at Preuveneers LLP and went on to work for various well-known firms in Wimbledon, Southampton and Petersfield.
 She joined Bradly Trimmer in 2008, becoming a Partner in 2009, and eventually Managing Partner in 2012.

 How Can We Help